ukpokolo/ukpokolo/README.md

 # 👋 Hi there, I'm John-Vianney Ukpokolo!

 I'm a **creative frontend developer** with a passion for building sleek, user-friendly, and high-performance web applications.
-I specialize in creating responsive interfaces and optimizing user experiences — from property management platforms to music games and email marketing tools.
+I specialize in creating responsive interfaces and optimizing user experiences.
 ---

 ## 🚀 About Me